BRITAIN IN TIME

 From the 1850s, watchmaking in Britain declined to virtual extinction, until Dr George Daniels CBE forced the world to take notice again, thanks to his single-minded genius.

-Now, in 2020, there is a resurgence in our sector, driven by the innovation, creativity and passion for which Britain has always been renowned.
+Today there is a resurgence in our sector, driven by the innovation, creativity and passion for which Britain has always been renowned.

 In fact, all over the British Isles you’ll find watch and clock companies offering art, design, adventure, technology and ultimately, excellence.